-The average peak shift measured on the disk cartridge under test, using the method specified in Appendix H, shall be within the range 63% to 137% of that of the Master Standard Reference Flexible Disk Cartridge when measured on RM 9529 under the same conditions.
+The average peak shift measured on the disk cartridge under test, using the method specified in Appendix H, shall be in the range 63% to 137% of that of the Master Standard Reference Flexible Disk Cartridge.

 This test shall be performed on Track 79 on both sides.